Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/AMD Ryzen 5/Readme.md

   * [knn.py](https://github.com/Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/blob/main/AMD%20Ryzen%205/Chrome/ondemand/knn.py), [rf.py](https://github.com/Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/blob/main/AMD%20Ryzen%205/Chrome/ondemand/rf.py), [svm.py](https://github.com/Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/blob/main/AMD%20Ryzen%205/Chrome/ondemand/knn.py): The performance of the prediction model is tested with other ML algorithm-based model, such as Kth nearest neighbour (KNN), Random forest (RF), and Support Vector Machine (SVM).

+# Instruction to run
+- Checking the current scaling governor in the victim's device:
+`cat /sys/devices/system/cpu/cpu1/cpufreq/scaling_cur_governor` <br/>
+- For offline phase, the attacker can change the scaling governor in his device to match with the victim's device and collect data which will be utilized to train the ML model.
+The command for changing the current scalling governor to `ondemand` mode:
+`echo "ondemand" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`<br/>